Research Basics Bootcamp

 Friday, April 9, 10 AM – 12 PM

 NO CLASS on Friday, April 16 Friday, April 23, 10 AM – 12 PM

 Friday, April 30, 10 AM – 12 PM

 Welcome to the world of High Finance, where business transactions involve large amounts of money, a high degree of risk, or assets other than stock, bonds or cash ("alternatives").

 This is the world that creates, maintains, and perpetuates a disproportionate number of personal fortunes in the US.
 Its activities touch virtually every affluent major prospect on the donor and prospect lists of every nonprofit organization.

 It can also present an intimidating challenge for prospect researchers stymied by artful industry jargon, organization and fee structures, and eye-popping deal figures.
 Still, the better researchers understand this world, the more opportunities they can bring to light for the organizations they serve.
-For them, NEDRA has designed this first-of-its-kind, full-day workshop.

 Valerie Anastasio has served as Director of Prospect Development at Boston Children’s Hospital Trust since August 2013.
 Her development experience spans more than two decades, including positions at the Broad Institute, Museum of Fine Arts Boston, Harvard University, Brandeis University, Boston Lyric Opera, WGBH, and as a consultant with The Helen Brown Group.
 She is a past board member of NEDRA and a recipient of NEDRA’s Ann Castle Award.
 She is a graduate of Williams College.